MrBomber0x001/MrBomber0x001.github.io/_posts/2022-06-24-handle-error-tsql.md

 The duplicate key value is (Trek Powerfly 5 - 2018).
 ```

+Let's break down the error message, to compose a useful information and know exactly how to handle error based on it's Anatomy <br>

-the first line is error number
+* The first line is error number
 sql errors  from 1 to 49999

 you can also create your own starting from `50001`